John Jones (footballer, born 1856): Football career

 Jones was known throughout North Wales football circles as "Dirty Jack"; this was not in reference to his occupation but to his style of football.
 In common with many players of the 1880s, he was a "tough and vigorous opponent who gave no quarter".

 Druids reached the final of the inaugural Welsh Cup on 30 March 1878, losing 1–0 to local rivals Wrexham.

 In 1878, the Druids disbanded temporarily following the loss of their ground at Plasmadoc, with Jones spending a season playing for Oswestry.
-By 1879, he was back with Druids with the club again reaching the Welsh Cup final, defeating Ruthin 2–1, with Jones scoring the Druids second goal.
+By 1879, he was back with Druids with the club again reaching the Welsh Cup final, this time emerging victorious against Ruthin 2–1, with Jones scoring Druids' second goal.

 Druids were victorious in the Welsh Cup in the next two seasons, defeating Newtown White Star 2–0 in 1881 and Northwich Victoria 5–0 in 1882.

 Druids again reached the final in 1883, losing 1–0 to Wrexham.
 Jones did not feature in the 1884 final, but returned in 1885, now playing in goal as Druids defeated Oswestry White Stars 3–1 in a replay.